Howard Lebengood

-Howard Edward' "Fungy" Lebengood (April 23, 1902 - January 20, 1980) was a professional American football player for the Pottsville Maroons of the National Football League (NFL) in 1925.
+Howard Edward' "Fungy" Lebengood (April 23, 1902 - January 20, 1980) was an American professional football player for the Pottsville Maroons of the National Football League (NFL) in 1925.
 Lebengood played for the Maroons for his entire one year NFL career.
 Lebengood helped the Maroons win the 1925 NFL Championship, before it was stripped from the team due to a disputed rules violation.

 Prior to joining the Maroons, Lebengood attended Villanova University, where he also played at the college football.